Aether drag hypothesis

 In the 19th century, the theory of the luminiferous aether as the hypothetical medium for the propagation of light waves was widely discussed.
 The aether hypothesis arose because physicists of that era could not conceive of light waves propagating without a physical medium in which to do so.
-When experiments failed to detect the hypothesized luminiferous aether, physicists conceived explanations, which preserved the hypothetical aether's existence, for the experiments' failure to detect it.
+When experiments failed to detect the hypothesized luminiferous aether, physicists conceived explanations for the experiments' failure which preserved the hypothetical aether's existence.

 The aether drag hypothesis proposed that the luminiferous aether is dragged by or entrained within moving matter.
 According to one version of this hypothesis, no relative motion exists between Earth and aether.
-According to another version, the Earth does move relative to the aether, and the measured speed of light should depend on the speed of this motion ("aether wind"), which should be measurable by instruments at rest on Earth's surface.
+According to another version, the Earth does move relative to the aether and the measured speed of light should depend on the speed of this motion ("aether wind"), which should be measurable by instruments at rest on Earth's surface.
 In 1818, Augustin-Jean Fresnel proposed that the aether is partially entrained by matter.
 In 1845, George Stokes proposed that the aether is completely entrained within or in the vicinity of matter.

 Although Fresnel's almost-stationary theory was apparently confirmed by the Fizeau experiment (1851), Stokes' theory was apparently confirmed by the Michelson–Morley experiment (1881, 1887).
 Hendrik Lorentz resolved this contradictory situation in his own aether theory, which banished any form of aether dragging.
 Albert Einstein's special theory of relativity (1905) excludes aether as a mechanical medium.